ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 ```
 {
-    "name": "tdb_external_no_rbp",
+    "name": "storage_tdb_external_no_rbp",
     "config": {
         "external_size": {
-            "help": "Size of the external block device",
+            "help": "Size in bytes of the external block device, if default the maximum size available is used.",
-            "value": "NULL"
+            "value": "0"
         },
         "external_base_address": {
-            "help": "If not defined the default is from address 0",
+            "help": "The default will set start address to address 0",
-            "value": "NULL"
+            "value": "0"
         },
         "blockdevice": {
-            "help": "Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM",
+            "help": "Options are default, SPIF, DATAFASH, QSPIF, SD or other.
+If default the block device will be chosen by the defined component.
+If other, override get_other_blockdevice() to support block device out of Mbed OS tree.",
-            "value": "NULL"
+            "value": "default"
         }
     }
 }